 A disruption is a situation that will prevent a student, the instructor or the entire class from participating in 'class as usual' for a reason we could not have predicted at the beginning of the semester.
 Reasons for this disruption might be a personal injury or illness for the student or instructor, or unhealthy air quality from wildfire smoke.
 Our goal as a learning community is to do our best to keep teaching and learning with as little interruption as possible, so it's important to develop a plan to keep learning in the event of a possible class disruption.

-Check iLearn and the course syllabus to find contact information, course materials and instructions for students on what to do in the event of a disruption to instruction.
+Check Canvas and the course syllabus to find contact information, course materials and instructions for students on what to do in the event of a disruption to instruction.
 Think about these questions before any disruption occurs, and ask your instructor if you do not have all the information you need.

 If I’m out: